From the high Altiplano to the heart of Argentina's grasslands, this trip takes you through some of South America's most beautiful landscapes.

 Today we will have a very early start for a full day's drive to the stunning town of Mendoza, nestled in the dry flats underneath the shadows of the largest mountains of the Andes.
 Mendoza is the centre of Argentine wine production, and one of the nine 'Wine Capitals of the World' - it is especially famous for its Malbec, grown at some of the highest-altitude vineyards to be found in the world.

 Estimated Drive Time - 11-12 hours.

-The following two days will be free time to explore the incredible region, head out on various adventure activities, or of course take a tasting tour of the incredible wineries in the region.
+The following day will be free time to explore the region, head out on various adventure activities, or of course take a tasting tour of the incredible wineries in the region.

-In Mendoza we we stay in a centrally located hostel in dorm accommodation.
+In Mendoza we stay in a centrally located hostel in dorm accommodation.

 Border information: Exit Argentina at Los Libertadores, enter Chile at Paso Cristo Redentor.

 Today we will drive over the stunning Cristo Redentor pass in the high Andes, passing Aconcagua (the highest mountain in the Southern Hemisphere) and heading to the Chilean capital of Santiago.

 In Santiago we will stay in a centrally located hostel.